MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-unblock-urls-required.md

 ---
 # Troubleshooting: Unblock required URLs

-Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, use several Microsoft URLs to help provide security, services, and features.
+The customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), use several Microsoft URLs to help provide security, services, and features.
 However, your computer or your organization's computer network may block access to some of these URLs.
-Blocking any of the required URLs will cause model-driven apps in Dynamics 365 to operate incorrectly or not at all.
+Blocking any of the required URLs will cause customer engagement apps to operate incorrectly or not at all.

  You may see a network or server error message if your computer or your organization's network blocks the URLs you need.
 The error message might look like one of these: